Darin755/Rawsonlinux/README.md

 #Rawson linux
-we are on version 1.15
+we are on version 2.0
 created by Darin Rawson and Alex Rawson

-homeconfig.zip contains the configuration files for Raawson Linux 1.15
+homeconfig.zip contains the home directory configuration files for Raawson Linux 1.15 RawsonLinuxscripts contains the scripts to be copied to the bin directory

+to install:
+chmod +x install
+sudo ./install